Correlander/better-discord-updater/README.md

 Follow the Prompts

-Setting it up to run on startup, just run StartupManager.ps1 and choose the prompt option to add to startup
+Setting it up to run on startup, just run StartupManager.ps1 and choose the prompt option to add to the startup folder

+### Notes
+This was my first time doing anything with PowerShell, hopefully it's good Feel free to open an issue even for something as simple as you think a certain part could be more efficient or look cleaner if done a different way